chtenb/neo-ansi/README.md

 ### Designing colors palettes

-An Ansi 16 color palette is simply a set of 16 colors that attempts to follow the guidelines described above.
+An Ansi16 color palette is simply a set of 16 colors that attempts to follow the guidelines described above.
 To make principle **A.1** feasible for color theme designers, the language construction to color assignment should make sure that the first 8 colors are assigned fairly balanced among each other and assigned more frequently on average than the last 8 colors.
 This way color theme designers can make sure that the first 8 colors form a nicely balanced palette and be assured that the resulting color theme will balanced consistently across languages.

-An Ansi 16 color palette can in principle assign arbitrary colors to each ANSI color number.
+An Ansi16 color palette can in principle assign arbitrary colors to each ANSI color number.
 E.g. ANSI color number 6 does not necessarily have to be (close to) cyan.
 However, not all assignments will result in syntax highlighting schemes that promote readibility and consistency as stated in the design principles.
 Moreover, if the assignment is more or less compatible with the ANSI colors, it means that the the resulting syntax highlighting scheme will be more compatible with other schemes and is more suitable as a drop-in replacement for a terminal color theme.